-Firstly you need to be certain you understand the of the site and projects conditions and restraints, and these may include
+When drawing a floor plan, firstly you need to be certain that you understand the constraints of the site and projects conditions, which may of may not include:

-These provide the boundaries to how your floor plan can develop in terms of its size, location and how the spaces should be arranged.
+These provide the boundaries for how your floor plan can develop in terms of its size, location, and how the spaces should be arranged.

-Before you start to plan the individual spaces you should begin with a basic diagram, simply ordering the areas into public and private arrangements, this will form a simple representation of what you eventually want to achieve.
+Before you start to plan the individual spaces you should begin with a basic diagram, simply order the areas into public and private arrangements, this will form a basic representation of what you eventually want to achieve.

-From this other diagrams can be developed in tandem to take into account access, light, and movement etc.
+From this, other diagrams including reflective ceiling plans can be developed in tandem to take into account access, light, and movement etc.

-When preparing theses drawings, they should be overlaid and drawn on top of yours sites site plan, and be drawn either by hand or loosely in a CAD programme.
-This will remind you of the site restrictions and elements as well as maintaining a good level of flexibility.
+When preparing theses drawings, they should be overlaid and drawn on top of your projects site plan, and be drawn either by hand or loosely in a CAD program.
+This will remind you of the site restrictions and elements, as well as maintaining a good level of flexibility.

 The next step